The Brian Lee Era

 In 2014, Lee rejoined the coaching staff for the Region III ODP Team as the head coach of the Under-15 age group.

 A successful athlete in his own right, Lee earned four letters with the Furman men’s soccer team from 1989-92 as an integral part of three Southern Conference titles and was voted team captain and selected as the team’s Most Valuable Player as a senior.
 He also led his team to its first ever NCAA Tournament appearance and a berth in the NCAA Sweet 16 in 1991.

-Lee, 41, graduated from Furman in 1993 with a bachelor's degree in political science.
-He and his wife, the former Nancy Repsher of Westboro, Mass., and also a 1993 graduate of Furman, have two children - Aidan, 8, and Abby, 6.
+Lee, 44, graduated from Furman in 1993 with a bachelor’s degree in political science.
+He and his wife, the former Nancy Repsher of Westboro, Massachusetts, and also a 1993 graduate of Furman University, have two children – Aidan, 12, and Abby, 11.

 The Brian Lee File

 Full Name: Brian Gordon Lee

 Birthdate: May 14, 1971 in Cheltenham, England

 Children: Aidan, Abby